fsaresh/fsaresh.github.io/content/posts/personal_finance/financial_literacy/index.md

 ---
 title: Basics of Financial Literacy as Taught to Me
 seo_title: Basics of Financial Literacy as Taught to Me
-summary:
+summary: Handling money scares a lot of people.
+Here are some tips and guidelines my mother taught me at a young age!
-description:
+description: Handling money scares a lot of people.
+Here are some tips and guidelines my mother taught me at a young age!
 slug: financial_literacy
 author: Farhan Sareshwala

-draft: true
+draft: false
 date: 2023-07-13T19:38:09-07:00
 lastmod: 2023-07-13T21:38:09-07:00
 expiryDate:
 publishDate: 2023-07-13T19:38:09-07:00

-feature_image:
+feature_image: _flowchart.png
 feature_image_alt:

 categories: